 While all of this makes cast iron high maintenance, keep in mind that a piece of cast iron cookware that is properly taken care of will last you a lifetime.

 Note: the 40 year old cast iron pan in the photo above was going to be thrown away because it was so rusty.
-A scouring pad and a little elbow grease and you can see it is good as new.
+A scouring pad and a little elbow grease and it is good as new.
 As cast iron gets seasoned more and more it only gets better.

 The rules of care for cast iron cookware do not apply to some of the newer pans on the market.
 The cast iron actually has a coating over it, like on your grill grates.
 While these will give you the even cooking you lose the additional seasoning that traditional cast iron will give you.
 So if given a choice go “old school”.